-- There must be no unproductive argument between the both parties and they must agree to listen to each other carefully and making the most fair decision keeping in mind the life of the child.
+- There must be no unproductive argument between both parties and they must agree to listen to each other carefully and making the fairest decision keeping in mind the life of the child.

 - If something is not working correctly for the parents they can tell the mediator directly about it.

 - All the legal formalities are to be fulfilled by the parents and the mediator before starting the process of mediation.

 - If the parents or the mediator need a break in between the process, they can ask for it without any hesitation.

 - The parents can point out to the mediator if they are not being as impartial as they are supposed to be.
 The mediator must work in the interest of all the parties involved keeping in mind their own opinion as well.

 The above are some ground rules which must be followed while carrying out the process of mediation which will make the communication more effective and avoid any delay in decision making which will work best for the future of the child.